Columbia-Class SSBN

 Delivery Schedule

 As the Navy delayed purchase of the first Columbia-class boat from FY2019 until FY2021, there is a new delivery schedule that updates the initial budget estimate.
-The Navy’s FY2023 budget submission would have the first boat (lead boat) delivered in October 2027 (USS District of Columbia / SSBN-826 ), the second in October 2030 (USS Wisconsin / SSBN-827), the third boat in July 2032, and the fourth boat in July 2033.
-See more regarding Delivery...
+The Navy’s FY2025 budget notes that the lead boat (USS District of Columbia / SSBN-826) will be delivered in October 2027, the second in October 2030 (USS Wisconsin / SSBN-827), the third boat in July 2032, and the fourth boat in July 2033.
+However, an April 2024 delivery review ordered by Navy Secretary Carlos Del Toro, reportedly states the that SSBN-826 is projected to be between 12 and 16 months late.
+This would push delivery of SSBN-826 until October 2028 or early 2029.
+See latest Columbia-class Delivery Schedule Updates...

 Submarine Construction Industrial Base